 The Bill Reid Gallery in downtown Vancouver features art by world-famous Haida artist Bill Reid, as well as works by other West Coast First Nations artists.

-Located at 639 Hornby Street, the Bill Reid Gallery is just behind Christ Church Anglican Cathedral and across the street from the Burrard Street SkyTrain Station.
+Located at 639 Hornby Street, the Bill Reid Gallery is behind Christ Church Anglican Cathedral.
+It’s also across the street from the Burrard Street SkyTrain Station.

 The Bill Reid Gallery

-The Bill Reid Gallery of Northwest Coast Art is a gallery with a small, yet exceptional collection of West Coast art, including wood carvings, bronze works, paintings, Indigenous masks, gold jewellery and sculptures in other mediums.
+The Bill Reid Gallery of Northwest Coast Art is a gallery with a small but exceptional collection of West Coast art.
+Its collection includes wood carvings, bronze works, paintings, Indigenous masks, gold jewellery and sculptures in other mediums.

-It’s not a large gallery, and can take between 15 minutes and an hour to go through, all depending on your interest in Bill Reid and Canadian First Nations art.
+It’s not a large gallery and can take between 15 minutes and an hour or more to go through, depending on your interest in Bill Reid and Canadian First Nations art.
 There are a couple of short films to see and the main exhibit changes every six months.

-Art featured at the gallery includes major works by Bill Reid, as well as a variety of contemporary work by other Northwest Coast artists.
+Art featured at the gallery includes major works by Bill Reid, as well as a variety of contemporary works by other Northwest Coast artists.

-Admission to the gallery is about $11 for adults, $8 for seniors and students, and $6 for youth ages 13-17.
-Children 12 and under are free and the family rate is $26.
+As of January 2024, admission to the gallery is $13 for adults, $10 for seniors, $8 for students, and $6 for youth ages 13 to 17.
+Children 12 and under are free and the family rate is $30.
+Admission is free for gallery members and for Indigenous Peoples.
+Groups of 10 or more people save about $2 per person.

 For more information, including current exhibitions, check out the official Bill Reid Gallery website.